Quorum: Pakistan

 Article 55 of the constitution of Pakistan, states that, if at any time during a sitting of the National Assembly the attention of the person presiding is drawn to the fact that less than one-fourth of the total membership of the Assembly is present, he shall either adjourn the Assembly or suspend the meeting until at least one-fourth of such membership is present, which currently comprises 84 out of total 336.

 Philippines

-In Congress of the Philippines, half of the membership (13 in the Senate and 159 in the House of Representatives) is needed to muster a quorum.
+In Congress of the Philippines, majority of the membership (13 in the Senate and 160 in the House of Representatives) is needed to muster a quorum.
 If someone contests the lack of quorum, a roll call shall be done, and if there is indeed less than a majority of members present, the meeting shall be adjourned.

 Both majority and minority blocs in Congress have used the lack of quorum in defeating bills that they do not want to be passed without putting it to a vote.
-After an election during the lame-duck session, quorums are notoriously difficult to muster, more so in the House of Representatives as winning incumbents may opt to go on vacation, and defeated incumbents may opt to not to show up.
+After an election during the lame-duck session, quorums are notoriously difficult to muster, more so in the House of Representatives as winning incumbents may opt to go on vacation, and defeated incumbents may opt not to show up.

+Avelino v.
+Cuenco, a 1949 Supreme Court ruling, has been used to muster a quorum in the Senate with less than 13 members.
+The ruling introduced the concept of discounting senators who are outside the upper chamber's "coercive jurisdiction".
+This has been interpreted as members who are outside the Philippines such as cited in the 1949 case, or members who are detained for criminal charges as a 2015 precedent argues.